seed-rs/seed-homepage/markdown/about.md

 The lack of resemblance to HTML be offputting, but the learning curve is shallow, and I think the macro syntax is close-enough to normal Rust that it's easy to reason about how to build views, without compartmentalizing it into logic code and display code.
- This lack of separation in particlar is a controversial decision, but I think the benefits are worth it.
+This lack of separation in particular is a controversial decision, but I think the benefits are worth it.